MicrosoftDocs/Viva/Viva/engage/eac-storyline.md

 You can't prevent any internal user from seeing storyline content if they have access to Viva Engage.
 Guests can't see any storyline content.

 ### Can I control which users get their own storyline?
 We plan to add the capability to limit who gets their own storyline after storyline reaches general availability.
-This functionality will allow you to use Azure Active Directory groups to designate which users get a personal storyline feed on their user profile page in Yammer.
+This functionality will allow you to use Azure Active Directory groups to designate which users get a personal storyline feed on their user profile page in Viva Engage.
 Users that don't get a storyline will be able to reply and react to storyline posts from users who do have their own storyline.

 ### How do I delete custom cover photos that were uploaded to a person’s storyline?
 When the preview features toggle is turned on, the user or Network and Verified admin can delete uploaded cover photos.
 To do this, go to the user profile page and select **Delete** under **Update cover photo**.